-- PRTA strives to improve the general teamwork capabilities of all players on our servers.
-We believe that communication and coordination is what makes a good round in Project reality.
+- Improve the general teamwork capabilities of all players on our servers.
+We believe that communication and coordination is what makes gaming enjoyable, and this is what we strive for.

-- PRTA wants to create a environment were players can experience exciting and enjoyable game play.
+- Create a environment were players can experience exciting and enjoyable game play in a friendly, supportive community.

-- Members of PRTA are encouraged to different games together, and the alliance will try to provide support for the games we choose to play.
+- Encourage members to play different games together and provide support for the games we choose to play.

 Each unit gets many benefits from being a part of the community: